ZariaWong/A-Text-based-Life-Simulator/README.md

     Watching TV (Curiosity += 10, Academic_performance += 5-10)

+    if academic_performance<-10, "Playing_computer" and "Watching_TV" can not be chosed.

     -Phase 3 Junior High School & High School (12 years old - 18 years old)

     [One action/year]